Community focus for global health risks

 More than one billion people worldwide lack full access to appropriate, quality health services due to shortages in human resources and the limited availability of health facilities.

-Projections estimate a potential shortfall of 18 million health workers in low- and lower-middle-income countries if we are to reach universal health coverage by 2030.
+Projections estimate a potential shortfall of 18 million health workers in low- and lower-middle-income countries if we are to reach universal health coverage (UHC) by 2030.
 To achieve the Sustainable Development Goals (SDG) and UHC, the world needs innovative solutions and a concerted effort from governments and international organizations to meet these demands.

 As the COVID-19 pandemic has clearly shown, well-trained, community-based health volunteers and workers are indispensable to epidemic and pandemic response.